Strawberry cultivation in California: Breeding

 Other strawberry species (Fragaria spp.) are commonly used in breeding, including F. vesca the Woodland Strawberry.
 The UCD program is no exception and its genetic analyses also are used around the world by geneticists, other researchers, and breeders.

 The analysis of Pincot et al., 2018 incidentally identifies a likely bottleneck in UCD's germplasm beginning in 1975.

 CalPoly Strawberry Center does not operate a breeding program of its own.
 Instead the SC screens the varieties that come out of all of the state's breeding programs for disease resistance.

 Driscoll's has its own private breeding program.

 Day-neutrality is necessary to cultivation in some of the state's growing zones.

-F. virginiana ssp. glauca's day-neutrality was introgressed into F. xananassa and first released in 1979 varieties.
+F. virginiana subsp. glauca's day-neutrality was introgressed into F. × ananassa and first released in 1979 varieties.

 Cultivars

 UC IPM lists and describes the most commonly grown varieties of strawberry here.

 UC Davis's Innovation and Technology Commercialization office licenses and sub-licenses all cultivars created by the entire University system.
 These are: